 Passengers, their luggage and third parties on the ground are covered by the aircraft’s liability insurance.
 This liability insurance was made compulsory for light aircraft on 1st of May 2005 by European regulation CE 785/2004.
 The pilot is optionally covered by his individual accident insurance.

-In order to bring extra insurance coverage, Wingly built a partnership with Allianz GC&S and SAAM Verspieren Group to increase the existing and mandatory insurance coverage ceilings up to one million euro.
-Our insurance policy is free of charge and offered systematically on all Wingly flights on light airplane.
-It was designed so that Wingly users never have to face insurance issues on cost shared flight.
-Find more info on our insurance provided by Allianz on our Insurance Page.
+In order to bring extra insurance coverage, Wingly cooperates with its broker SAAM Verspieren Group and signed an insurance policy with Allianz Global Corporate & Specialty SE (AGCS).
+Our insurance policy is free of charge and is offered systematically on all Wingly flights carried out on light aircraft.
+Find more info on our insurance on our Insurance Page.

 Instead of bringing cash to the airport, you simply pay by credit card, direct debit or PayPal.
 Whenever a passenger books a flight we authorize the card for the total share.
 That's it.
 If the pilot then approves the user’s request, we withdraw the money and then either wire it to the pilot after the flight with you or we fully reimburse the passenger in case of a flight cancellation.